-Everyone is born a creative problem solver.
-The challenge is to stop schools from killing creativity which is our only human advantage over robots and AI.” — Curtis Panasuk
+Everyone is born a creative problem solver, and it is our only advantage over robots and AI.

-I repair the “schooling” damage by teaching creativity workshops (in corporations and schools) that restore out-of-the boxing thinking and creativity techniques to make people better problem solvers.
+I teach creative problem solving at schools (professional development), universities, and at corporations to restore out-of-the boxing thinking and creativity to make people better problem solvers.

-My mission is to make creativity techniques household words that are familiar to everyone.
+My mission is also to make creativity techniques household words that are familiar to everyone.